stsurya/Docker/Day-1/Docker.md

 ## Docker Client:

-- Docker users can interact with the docker daemon through a client (CLI)
+- Docker users can interact with the docker daemon through a client (CLI).
-- The Docker client uses CLI and Rest API to communicate with the Docker daemon
+- The Docker client uses CLI and Rest API to communicate with the Docker daemon.
-- When a client runs any server command on the docker client terminal, the client terminal sends these docker commands to the docker daemon
+- When a client runs any server command on the docker client terminal, the client terminal sends these docker commands to the docker daemon.
 - The client can communicate with more than one daemon.

 ## Docker Daemon:

-- Docker daemon runs on the Host OS
+- Docker daemon runs on the Host OS.
-- It is responsible for running container to manage docker services
+- It is responsible for running container to manage docker services.
-- Docker daemon can communicate with other daemon
+- Docker daemon can communicate with other daemon.

 ## Docker Hub/ Registry:

-- The Docker registry manages and stores the docker images
+- The Docker registry manages and stores the docker images.
-- There are two types of registries in the docker Public registry: is also called docker hub
+- There are two types of registries in the docker.
+  Public registry: is also called docker hub.
-  Private registry: it is used to share images within the enterprise
+  Private registry: it is used to share images within the enterprise.

 ## Docker Images: